catamphetamine/webpack-isomorphic-tools/README.md

 ## What are webpack-assets.json?

 This file is needed for `webpack-isomorphic-tools` operation on server.
 It is created by a custom Webpack plugin and is then read from the filesystem by `webpack-isomorphic-tools` server instance.
-When you `require(path_to_an_asset)` an asset on server then what you get is simply what's there in this file corresponding to this `path_to_an_asset` key (under the `assets` section).
+When you `require(pathToAnAsset)` an asset on server then what you get is simply what's there in this file corresponding to this `pathToAnAsset` key (under the `assets` section).

 Pseudocode: